Troubleshooting On-Demand Instances

 |Solution||To resolve this issue disable mTLS in your apps.|

-See the following sections for troubleshooting techniques when using the Cloud Foundry Command-Line Interface (cf CLI) to perform basic operations on a MySQL for Pivotal Platform service instance.
+See the following sections for troubleshooting techniques when using the Cloud Foundry Command-Line Interface (cf CLI) to perform basic operations on a MySQL for PCF service instance.

 Basic cf CLI operations include